 For creation of new databases, rasdaman servers have to be restarted, otherwise the databases may not be recognized.
-Updating a rasdaman database schema (that is: creating new types and the like), however, does not need a server restart.
+Updating a rasdaman database schema, however, does not need a server restart.

-Some base DBMSs support the notion of multiple databases.
+Some base DBMS support the notion of multiple databases.
 In these cases, rasdaman also supports multiple databases.

-2.6 Server Configuration (optional)
+2.5 Server Configuration